 Equal Employment Opportunity Policy (EEO)

-by Van Zeck, Commissioner of the Bureau of the Public Debt
+by Dave Lebryk, Commissioner of the Bureau of the Fiscal Service

-Employees or applicants who believe they have been discriminated against are assured the right to file an EEO complaint or otherwise oppose unlawful discrimination, without the fear of retaliation.
-Public Debt has zero tolerance for acts of retaliation against an employee or applicant who engages in a protected activity.
+Bureau employees are also protected against retaliation or reprisal.
+Consistent with the law, acts of retaliation against an employee who engages in a protected activity, whistle blowing, or the exercise of any appeal or grievance right provided by law is prohibited and will not be tolerated.
+Moreover, employees, contractors, or applicants who believe they have been discriminated against must know they can exercise their right to file an EEO complaint or otherwise oppose unlawful discrimination, without fear of retaliation.
+I have zero tolerance for any acts of retaliation against an employee who engages in a protected EEO activity.

 What is discriminatory harassment?

 There are two types of discriminatory harassment: sexual and non-sexual.
 Harassment of a non-sexual nature occurs when an employee engages in unwelcome verbal or physical conduct toward another employee, based on that employee's:

 Harrassing behavior occurs when:

 Sexual harassment occurs when an employee directs unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature at another employee:

 What is Fiscal Service's policy?